czi-catalystproject/czi-catalystproject.github.io/catalystbook/training.md

 **Supported languages:** This workshop is currently available in English.

 **Registration information:** See the [Upcoming Instructor Training Calendar](https://carpentries.github.io/instructor-training/training_calendar#upcoming-instructor-training) for dates.
+Community Partner leaders will be contacted by email.

 ## Open Science Training and Mentoring